The creativity of author, designer, broadcaster Ben Arogundade

 I GET UP AT SIX A.M.
 EVERY DAY.
 I have a strict health and fitness regime.
 The first thing I do is drink a half-litre of purified water.
 I loosen up with a foam roller, eat a mouthful of organic dates or figs, and then I go running, usually a distance of 8k, and with some driving funk music in my headphones.

 I start writing at 9am from the study in my flat, and work right through the day.
-Living alone (I have a grown-up son who lives in Sweden) means no interruptions, and I am grateful for that, as I grew up in a house with seven siblings, sharing spaces, and so there was always noise and very little privacy.
+Living alone (I have a grown-up son) means no interruptions, and I am grateful for that, as I grew up in a house with seven siblings, sharing spaces, and so there was always noise and very little privacy.
 My parents came to England from Nigeria in 1961, as part of the Windrush generation.
 My father was a writer, filmmaker and musician, and my mother was a nurse.
 We were poor, and during my early years I slept in a double bed with two of my siblings, in the kitchen.
 I call it the kitchen, but in reality it was a room with a plug-in cooker and a large wooden table filled with tins, packets of food and pots and pans.
 At night I was terrorized by the sound of rats scurrying across the newspaper that we’d laid down on the floor instead of lino.

 My father was a strict disciplinarian who believed in education above all things.
 To him, the concept of play was unnecessary.
 If I deviated from his rules in any way, he would beat me, either with his belt, his bare hands, or with a length of electrical cable, doubled up.
 I’d get beaten for the slightest of things.
 Even looking at my father angrily would get me the belt.
 As he hit me, he’d tell me I was “stupid”, or “useless”, and other things like this.
 My white English friends never seemed to get beaten when they misbehaved.
 Instead, they got sent to be bed without any supper.
 I was amazed at this, because to me this was not punishment.
 I remember wondering, is this what being English is about?
 Not getting punished for stuff?